pedroigosl/pedroigosl/README.md

 <h3>About me</h3>

-Computer Science graduate and Mechatronics Engineering student enthusiast of AI, machine learning and robotics.
+Computer Science graduate with masters in computer vision in progress.
+Enthusiast of AI, machine learning and robotics.

-Currently working with data analysis and machine learning, while dabbling with robotics, automation and other AI projects on free time.
+Currently working with data science and machine learning, while dabbling with robotics, automation and other AI projects on free time.
 <br/>

 <h3>GitHub Stats</h3>